Flutterando/auto_injector/README.md

 <!---- Use this section to highlight your features and show  what is under progress.
 Use emojis for better communication if needed like ✅ for tasks done and 🚧 for Work In Progress ---->
 ## Features

-- ✅ Auto Dependencie Injection
+- ✅ Auto Dependency Injection
 - ✅ Factory Injection
 - ✅ Singleton Injection
 - ✅ Lazy Singleton Injection